keith-harrison/FINDER/README.md

-Filezilla will need refreshing quite constantly if you are waiting for files to run. when server is up connect to ssh and cd into FINDER and docker-compose up and should be all ready The website for data input can then be accessed using externalip:80 There are sometimes file permission issues so the bash file will need to be set to chmod 777 so beware any issues with this
+Filezilla will need refreshing quite constantly if you are waiting for files to run. when server is up connect to ssh and cd into FINDER and docker-compose up and should be all ready The website for data input can then be accessed using externalip:80 There are sometimes file permission issues so the bash file will need to be set to chmod 777 so beware any issues with this Some files persist and cannot be deleted though.

 ## Contributing